Locations:

 “BMI gives you an overall health assessment.
 Your number indicates if you’re in the healthy, underweight, overweight or obesity range,” says Dempers.
 “But it doesn’t factor in body fat or muscle mass, so there are BMI limitations.”

-BMI is one-size-fits-all — it doesn’t account for naturally occurring body differences.
-“It’s the same BMI chart for men and women,” adds Dempers, even though women and people assigned female at birth (AFAB) typically have more body fat.
+BMI is a one-size-fits-all tool, so it doesn’t account for naturally occurring body differences.
+“It’s the same BMI chart for men and women,” he notes, even though women and people assigned female at birth (AFAB) typically have more body fat.

 But in a time-crunched society, the benefits of BMI measurements are clear.
-“Many physicians use it because it’s a quick, affordable assessment for the general population: average-sized people who don’t exercise regularly,” says Dempers.
+“Many physicians use it because it’s a quick, affordable assessment for the general population: average-sized people who don’t exercise regularly,” he adds.

-BMI gives a fairly accurate measurement of where people fall in the weight range and whether the extra weight has them on the verge of Type 2 diabetes, heart disease and other conditions.
-“It can motivate people to jump-start a healthier lifestyle,” he explains.
+BMI gives a fairly accurate measurement of where people fall in the weight range and whether the extra weight has them on the verge of Type 2 diabetes, heart disease or other conditions.
+“It can motivate people to jump-start a healthier lifestyle,” Dempers explains.

 BMI calculator for men